val-town/val-town-blog/src/content/blog/node-spawn-performance.md

 can listen on `:8001` and they'll be routed requests round-robin.

-The main issue with this approach for me is that each HTTP server is isolated in it's own process.
+The main issue with this approach for me is that each HTTP server is isolated in its own process.
 This can complicate things if you manage any kind of in-memory caching or global state that needs to be shared between these processes.
 I'd ideally find a way to keep the single thread execution model of javascript and still make spawns fast.